FarmBot-Docs/farmbot-express/v1.0/FarmBot-Express-v1.0/supporting-infrastructure/building-a-fixed-raised-bed.md

 # Step 9: Fill the bed

 Back-fill the post holes with native soil, making sure to compact around the posts to reduce movement.
 Then fill the bed with gardening soil or a mix of native soil and compost, keeping out large rocks and branches.
-The Express bed will require 3 to 4m<sup>2</sup> of soil, while the Express XL bed will require 12 to 16m<sup>2</sup>.
+The Express bed will require approximately 0.75m<sup>2</sup> of soil, while the Express XL bed will require 3m<sup>2</sup>.

 {% include gallery.html images="
 ![fill express bed](_images/fixed_raised_bed_fill_bed.png)